aunitt/sitigrid-blockchain-poc/sitigrid-chaincode/README-local.md

 # Sitigrid on Hyperledger Fabric

-The chaincode in sitigrid.js supports donors donating funds to an NGO (i.e. non-profit), while tracking the spending of those funds and the allocation of the spending records against each donation.
-Donors are therefore able to track how their donations are being spent.
+The chaincode in sitigrid.js supports transactions running on an example energy grid.
 The Fabric Chaincode is written in Node.js.

 ## Pre-requisites